hknutsen/monokai-modern-theme/README.md

 Monokai Modern theme for Visual Studio Code:

 - Editor based on the built-in Monokai theme.
-- Workbench inspired by the built-in Dark Modern theme
+- Workbench inspired by the built-in Dark Modern theme.
-- Improved syntax highlighting for modern languages (HCL).
+- Improved syntax highlighting for modern languages (Terraform).

 ## Contributing